liangyuandg/DLCariesScreen/README.md

 **Note**: If you are using a Python virtualenv, make sure it is activated before running each command in this guide.

-Install Pytorch by following the [official guidance](https://pytorch.org/).
+Install PyTorch by following the [official guidance](https://pytorch.org/).

 Install mmcv, which is a versatile image processing library designed for computer vision research, by following the [official guidance](https://github.com/open-mmlab/mmcv).